Background: Detail telephoto in Pompidou Museum of Modern Art, Paris. © Dan Abelow.

 Highlights from a UX Framework Test: What do managers and developers learn?

 Right away, readers see that 137 users did 7 core tasks.
-This test's ratings include 5 performance metrics and 6 problem metrics.
+KPI's include 5 performance metrics and 6 problem metrics.

-The demographic profile shows that this study is representative across geography, experience levels of users, and their frequency of use.
+The demographic profile shows that these 137 real users are representative across geographies, experience levels, and frequency of use.